Today’s Wonder of the Day was inspired by Riley. Riley Wonders, “How Did Tap Dancing Start?” Thanks for WONDERing with us, Riley!

-What do you get when you combine fun music, fast feet and a good sense of rhythm?
+What do you get when you combine fun music, fast feet, and a good sense of rhythm?
 The clickety-clack and tappity-tap of tap dancing, that’s what!

 Would you believe you can even tap dance without music?
 Just like singing without music, tap dancing can be “a cappella.”
 Instead of dancing to music, tap dancers instead make their own rhythms using a variety of special steps.

 With the birth of rock-and-roll, tap dance dropped in popularity.
 A new form of dance—jazz dance—eventually grew out of tap dance.
 Although they were similar in the past, tap dance and jazz dance are considered separate forms of dance today.

 Traditional tap dance is once again starting to become popular.
 Modern tap dancers include Gregory Hines and Savion Glover.
-In fact, Savion Glover recently helped to bring tap dancing back into the mainstream when he choreographed and danced for the movie Happy Feet, which told the story of a tap dancing penguin.
+In fact, Savion Glover recently helped to bring tap dancing back into the mainstream.
+He choreographed and danced for the movie Happy Feet, which told the story of a tap dancing penguin.

 Do you know how to tap dance?
 Or would you be interested in learning?
 Tap dancing is an art form that many people enjoy.
 They say there’s nothing like making and dancing to your own music at the same time!